usarica/CMS3NtupleTools/README.md

    * MiniAODv1 MC (`/*/*RunIIAutumn18MiniAOD*/MINIAODSIM`)

 *When I wrote this sentence, all 11 campaigns worked* -- though, with the caveat(s) in the GitHub issues page.

 Also, the test script just runs the ntuples and checks that they don't crash.
 But you should still check branch outputs.
 Adding another function to diff two sets is a todo.

+Finally, for your own mental safety, I highly recommend locally downloading files first, rather than using xrootd while testing, via [this script](test/profiling/copy_to_local_hadoop.sh).

 ### Profiling
 Details in [here](test/profiling/README.md).